steemit/whitepaper/whitepaper.md

 # Performance and Scalability

 The Steem network is built upon Graphene, the same technology that powers BitShares.
-Graphene has been publicly demonstrated sustaining over 1000 transactions per second on a distributed test network.
+Graphene has been publicly demonstrated to sustain over 1000 transactions per second on a distributed test network.
 Graphene can easily scale to 10,000 or more transactions per second with relatively straightforward improvements to server capacity and communication protocols.

 ## Reddit Scale

-Steem is capable of handling a larger userbase than Reddit.
-In 2015 Reddit’s 8.7 million users generated an average of 23 comments per second[^fn12], with an average of 83 comments per year per user.
+Steem is capable of handling a larger user base than Reddit.
+In 2015 Reddit’s 8.7 million users generated an average of 23 comments per second,[^fn12] with an average of 83 comments per year per user.
 There were 73 million top-level posts, for an average of 2 new posts per second.
-There were about 7 billion up votes creating an average voting rate of 220 votes per second.
+There were about 7 billion up votes, creating an average voting rate of 220 votes per second.
 All told, if Reddit were operating on a blockchain it would require an average of 250 transactions per second.

 To achieve this industry-leading performance, Steem has borrowed lessons learned from the LMAX Exchange[^fn13], which is able to process 6 million transactions per second.
 Among these lessons are the following key points: